Emotion Cognizance Improves Health Fake News Identification: Emotionizing Text

 \subsection{Methodology}

 Inspired by recent methods leveraging lexical neighborhoods to derive word \cite{mikolov2013distributed} and document \cite{le2014distributed} embeddings, we design our emotionization methodology as one that alters the neighborhood of highly emotional words in $D$ by adding emotion labels.
 As illustrated in Algorithm~\ref{algorithm}, we sift through each word in $D$ in order, outputting that word followed by its associated emotion from the lexicon $\mathcal{L}$ into $D'$, as long as the word emotion association in the lexicon is stronger than a pre-defined threshold $\tau$.
 In cases where the word is not associated with any emotion with a score greater than $\tau$, no emotion label is output into $D'$.
 In summary, $D'$ is an `enlarged' version of $D$ where every word in $D$ that is strongly associated with an emotion additionally being followed by the emotion label.
-This ingestion of `artificial' words is similar in spirit to {\it sprinkling} topic labels to enhance text classification \cite{DBLP:conf/acl/HingmireC14}, where appending topic labels to document is the focus.
+This ingestion of `artificial' words is similar in spirit to {\it sprinkling} topic labels to enhance text classification \cite{hingmire2014sprinkling}, where appending topic labels to document is the focus.
+Table~\ref{tab:emotionize_example} shows the emotionized version of the sample article excerpts given in Table~\ref{tab:examples}.